dean-krueger/cnerg.github.com/README.md

 1. Before you start:
   * If you are not familiar with git and version control, consider [this tutorial](http://swcarpentry.github.io/git-novice/)
+  * Make sure you already have git installed on your computer
   * You may also want to refer to [this summary of git workflows](https://docs.google.com/presentation/d/1zWa5y-BUZVvR0jKCtG6ueDxPYoODKTP8xeyhZYP_eGo/edit#slide=id.g93ff427fad_0_0)
   * Create a [github](https://github.com/join) account, if you don’t already have one.